yourdatasucks/lettersmith/README.md

 - Email configuration and testing
 - ZIP code geocoding system
 - Full web interface with real-time status
+- AI letter generation (OpenAI/Anthropic) - generates letters for preview but doesn't save or send them

-**🔧 Next: AI Letter Generation**
+**🔧 Next: Letter Persistence & Sending**
-The foundation is complete!
-AI letter generation is the primary development focus to enable automated advocacy.
+AI integration is complete!
+The next development focus is adding letter storage to the database and implementing the email sending workflow to enable automated advocacy.

 ### 🎯 Key Web Interface Features